 Other patients with psoriasis are not as fortunate.
 Occasionally, patients with psoriasis may only see effects on the palms of their hands or soles of their feet.
-These areas may have multiple small blisters or pustules and may be extremely resistant to therapy.
+These areas may have multiple small pustules and may be extremely resistant to therapy.
 In more severe cases, the condition can progress with many small plaques scattered about the body.
 Large areas of skin may be covered with plaques and, in rare instances, the entire surface of the skin can be involved.

 Treatment of Psoriasis and PUVA Therapy

 Treatments for psoriasis have improved considerably over the last 30 years.
 The use of topical and intralesional corticosteroids represent the mainstay of therapy for mild cases of this disease.
 However, when involvement of the skin exceeds 10% of the total surface, topical therapy can become time consuming, expensive, and less practical.
 Fortunately, many types of effective systemic therapies are now more practical and ease the time constraints placed on the patient.